 - Conduct a legal review of the existing company bylaws of the company;

-- Draw up new company bylaws, taking into account the organizational and legal form, organizational structure, company specifics, number of employees, employee categories and other factors that must be considered when drawing up internal documents;
+- Draw up new company bylaws, taking into account the organisational and legal form, organisational structure, company specifics, number of employees, employee categories and other factors that must be considered when drawing up internal documents;

 - Ensure compliance of company bylaws with legal requirements;